A brief overview of CoreUI's features and limitations for the creation of accessible content.On this page:

-The overall accessibility of any project built with Bootstrap depends in large part on the author’s markup, additional styling, and scripting they’ve included.
-However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Bootstrap that fulfill WCAG 2.0 (A/AA/AAA), Section 508 and similar accessibility standards and requirements.
+The overall accessibility of any project built with CoreUI depends in large part on the author’s markup, additional styling, and scripting they’ve included.
+However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with CoreUI that fulfill WCAG 2.0 (A/AA/AAA), Section 508 and similar accessibility standards and requirements.

-Bootstrap’s styling and layout can be applied to a wide range of markup structures.
-This documentation aims to provide developers with best practice examples to demonstrate the use of Bootstrap itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.
+CoreUI’s styling and layout can be applied to a wide range of markup structures.
+This documentation aims to provide developers with best practice examples to demonstrate the use of CoreUI itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.

 Content which should be visually hidden, but remain accessible to assistive technologies such as screen readers, can be styled using the